Have you been wondering how to become a therapist and what a career in therapy is like?

-Becoming a psychotherapist can end up being one of the most rewarding decisions that you have ever made!
-Therapists help people overcome hurdles in life, as well as severe mental health disturbances.
-If you feel the call to aid those in need of support, becoming a therapist is the perfect choice for your future career.
+Becoming a therapist could end up being one of the most rewarding decisions you will ever make.
+Therapists help people overcome hurdles in life, as well as manage severe mental health disturbances.
+If you feel the call to aid those in need of support, becoming a therapist could be the perfect choice for your future career.

 - What is a therapist

 - What are the different types of therapists

 - How to become a therapist without a degree